ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 template.
 When the mechanism from this document is in use:

 * if the "target_host" and "target_port" variables are set to '`*`', then
-  context ID 0 MUST NOT be used in HTTP Datagrams.
+  Context ID 0 MUST NOT be used in HTTP Datagrams.
 If one is received, the recipient MUST abort the request stream.

-* otherwise, HTTP Datagrams with context ID 0 have the same semantics as in unextended UDP proxying.
+* otherwise, HTTP Datagrams with Context ID 0 have the same semantics as in unextended UDP proxying.